sedona.spark.stac package

 Opens a connection to the specified STAC API URL.

-This class method creates an instance of the Client class with the given URL.
+This class method creates an instance of the Client class with the given URL and optional authentication headers.

 Parameters: